jfloff/grpc-spring-boot-examples/README.md

 * **`calculator`**: Standard calculator, we parse the calculation form an env variable on the client, and then we send the parcels over to the server.
 Based on [LogNet/grpc-spring-boot-starter examples](https://github.com/LogNet/grpc-spring-boot-starter/tree/master/grpc-spring-boot-starter-demo).

+* **`health-check`**: implementation of gRPC health checking protocol.
+Each 5 seconds the server randomly answers with one of the possible status.
+Proto definition at [oficial grpc documentation](https://github.com/grpc/grpc/blob/master/doc/health-checking.md).

 ## Requirements

 Our Docker images are based on [jfloff/docker-thrike](https://github.com/jfloff/docker-thrike) which already everything we need set up, namely: Tomcat, Gradle, Protobuf and gRPC.
 If you want to bypass Docker and deploy on our own machine, check the [Dockerfile at jfloff/docker-thrike](https://github.com/jfloff/docker-thrike/blob/master/8.5/Dockerfile) for some hints on how to setup your system.